 - select Email on the Send to;

 When it comes to the email’s message, PowerBI Robots allows for a lot of customization.
-In the menu, you’ll find the most commonly used options at your disposal to make your emails feel unique.
+In fact, almost as much as sending it from a dedicated email client.
+In the top menu, you have the most commonly used options at your disposal to make your emails feel unique.

 The Token feature comes in hand if you need to send emails frequently and to a large number of people.
-By selecting a token from the list, you’re ensuring these fields are always updated, making your emails feel fresh:
+To use it, click the pound (#) sign from the menu.
+By selecting a token from the list, you’re ensuring these fields are always updated, making your emails feel fresh.
+Tokens are super elastic and versatile elements that greatly improve your messages and filters.
+If you wish to learn all about tokens in PowerBI Robots, we have a tutorial on the different ways you can use them to improve your report automation.

 Adding recipients and visuals to your playlist